Okipa/laravel-brickables/README.md

 #### 3. Use your new content brick type

-Your content brick type is now available in the `Brickables::getTypes()` and you can associate it to Eloquent models :
+Your content brick type is now available in the `Brickables::getTypes()` and you can associate it to Eloquent models:

 ```php
 $page = Page::find(1);
 $page->addBrick('myBrickType', $data);
 ```

-And render it in your view :
+And render it in your view:

 ```blade
 {{ $page->getFirstBrick('myBrickType') }}